teltek/PumukitMoodleBundle/Resources/doc/InstallationGuide.md

 * `role` defines the role code the professor should be added with in a video.
 For example: actor.
 * `password` defines the secret password between Pumukit and Moodle.
 It's the same password Moodle uses to install PuMoodle.

+3.- Install the PuMoodle extension into your Moodle instance:

+Follow the steps at [PuMoodleInstallationGuide.md](PuMoodleInstallationGuide.md)